Rector (academia): Ancient universities

 In Scotland, the position of rector exists in the four ancient universities (St Andrews, Glasgow, Aberdeen and Edinburgh) as well as at Dundee, which took its governance systems from its early connections to the University of St Andrews.

 The current office of rector, sometimes termed lord rector, was instituted by the Universities (Scotland) Act 1858, passed by the Parliament of the United Kingdom.
 With the Universities (Scotland) Act 1889 requiring an election for the rector every three years in the ancient universities.
 The rector is the third-ranking official of university governance and is elected every three years by matriculated students at Aberdeen, Dundee, Glasgow and St Andrews, and by both the students and the staff at Edinburgh.
 Until the Higher Education Governance (Scotland) Act 2016 came into force, the rector chaired meetings of the university court, the governing body of the university; since 2016 the rector only opens and closes court meetings with the senior lay member chairing the business of the meeting.

 The titular head of an ancient university in Scotland is the chancellor, who appoints a vice-chancellor to deputise in the awarding of degrees.
 The principal of each university is, by convention, appointed as vice-chancellor, however the position of vice-chancellor does not confer any other powers or responsibility on the principal.
-The authority to serve as chief executive of each university is vested in the office of principal, who holds both offices referred to as principal and bice-chancellor.
+The authority to serve as chief executive of each university is vested in the office of principal, who holds both offices referred to as principal and vice-chancellor.

-The role of the rector is considered by many students to be integral to their ability to shape the universities' agenda, and one of the main functions of the rector is to represent the interests of the student body.
+One of the main functions of the rector is to represent the interests of the student body.
 To some extent the office of rector has evolved into more of a figurehead role, with a significant number of celebrities and personalities elected as rectors, such as Stephen Fry and Lorraine Kelly at Dundee, Clarissa Dickson Wright at Aberdeen, and John Cleese and Frank Muir at St Andrews, and political figures, such as Mordechai Vanunu at Glasgow.
 In many cases, particularly with high-profile rectors, attendance at the university court in person is rare; the rector nominates an individual (normally a member of the student body) with the title of rector's assessor, who sits as a voting member of the university court.

 Gordon Brown, the former Prime Minister of the United Kingdom, was rector of the University of Edinburgh while a student there but since then most universities have amended their procedures to disqualify currently matriculated students from standing for election.

 As of April 2025, the rector of the University of Aberdeen is Iona Fyfe, a Scottish folk singer; the rector of the University of Dundee is arts consultant Keith Harris; the rector of the University of Edinburgh is Simon Fanshawe; the rector of the University of Glasgow is Ghassan Abu-Sittah; and the rector of the University of St Andrews is Stella Maris.